atomx-cc/blog/content/en/posts/IT/customize-Hugo-site-with-theme-PaperMod.md

 [build Hugo site with theme PaperMod](https://themes.gohugo.io/themes/hugo-papermod/)

+## Math Typesetting

+Mathematical notation in a Hugo project can be enabled by using third party JavaScript libraries - [KaTeX](https://katex.org)

 # Check the structure of directory and files.

 in terminal zsh, command line ``tree -L 2 --dirsfirst`` for 2 layers of directories.